 This morning visit Hiroshima’s World Peace Memorial Park and the A-Bomb Dome Museum.
 Afterwards, travel by bullet train to Kyoto.

-Stay: Three Nights, Kyoto, ANA Crowne Plaza or similarDaily :
+Stay: Three Nights, Kyoto, Righa Royal HotelDaily :

 Enjoy a traditional tea ceremony.

-Venture to some of Kyoto’s beautiful formal gardens this morning for a special Insider Experience.
-Afterwards, take a tour of Kyoto’s most famous landmarks including Kinkakuji Temple (Golden Pavilion) which has an exquisite Japanese garden; Kyoto Railway Museum; and Kiyomizu Temple, a historic Buddhist temple that offers impressive views over Kyoto.
+Take a tour of Kyoto's most famous landmarks including Kinkakuji Temple (Golden Pavilion), which has an exquisite Japanese garden; Kyoto Railway Museum; and Kiyomizu Temple, an historic Buddhist temple that offers impressive views over the city.
+Afterwards, venture to some of Kyoto's beautiful formal gardens for a special Insider Experience.
 The rest of the afternoon is yours to spend at leisure.Daily :

 While you’re in Nara, the birthplace of sake, it seems fitting that you visit a sake brewery and savour a tasting.